QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

    a. __Ignore errors__: do nothing.
 Select it for errors inapplicable to your project.
 Say, no space needed before and after parentheses.

    b. __Notify about errors__: show a warning.
-Select it for errors that need your attention but may be a false alarm.
+Select it for errors that need your attention but might be a false alarm.
 Say, no number needed in the target though the source has.

    c. __Require error correction__: need actions.
 Select it for errors you have to correct.
 Say, wrong spelling of a well-known acronym.